 Located on the south coast of Madeira, with traditional colonial-style buildings in a rainbow of colors, Ponta do Sol is one of the sunniest places on the island and has the best sunsets.

-For active pursuits, there are plenty of hiking trails to explore.
+For active pursuits, one of the best Madeira Levada Walks is right nearby..
 The 5 mile trail from Levada do Moinho to Levada Nova takes 3-4 hours and hikers will be treated to a beautiful waterfall.

 Another must-see spot is Cascata dos Anjos, an angel-shaped waterfall that hits the road.
 You can drive through for a fun car wash or pose for a picture perfect Instagram photo.